How much does it cost to install a car stereo?

 - Are car stereos standard size?
 We’re looking at standard head units here that can be removed at home.
 Today's modern cars tend to feature audio systems that are integral to not only the design of the car, but also to the functionality of the dashboard or other screens, and these can't be replaced with aftermarket car stereos.

-- If you’re going to change the radio, always disconnect the battery while you do so.
+- Safety first If you’re going to change the radio, always disconnect the battery while you do so.
 It’s the safest way to approach it – but make sure you know how to reset your car's systems (electric windows, for example).
 Your Haynes manual will go into detail about how to do this.

-- Use the right tools for the job!
+- Tooled up Use the right tools for the job!
 It sounds obvious but it can be tempting to save time and money and use a substitute instead of making a trip to the car parts shop to buy the proper tool.
 Do that and you risk damaging something.

 How long will it take to change my car stereo?

 A straightforward system swap should be achievable in about an hour, but allow more time for unexpected snags, such as potential wiring issues or the fitment of a DAB antenna.
 It's always helpful to take photos of where the wires were connected on the original stereo, just in case you luck out and the old plugs go straight into the new unit.

-Many stereos require removal tools – known as car stereo removal pins or keys – to come away from the dash.
+Many car stereos require removal tools – known as car stereo removal pins or keys – to come away from the dash.
 Happily, the internet or car parts shops such as Euro Car Parts or Halfords will be able to supply you with the pins need to get the factory head unit out.